 How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

-Kids with obesity face a host of health problems related to their weight, like high blood pressure, diabetes, and joint problems.
+Kids with obesity face a host of health problems related to their weight, like high blood pressure, diabetes and joint problems.

 Research points to another way heavier children and teens are at risk: their own doctors' bias.
 This prejudice has real health consequences for kids, making families less likely to show up for appointments or get recommended vaccines.

 I am a family physician at a community health center in Washington, D.C., and many of my young patients have obesity.
 It's no surprise.
-Obesity is the most common chronic disease that affects children and teens in the U.S. One third of American kids are overweight or obese.
+Obesity is the most common chronic disease that affects children and teens in the U.S. One-third of American kids are overweight or obese.

 But I often feel totally unprepared to talk about it in a way that puts kids at ease.
-We have to cram in a physical exam, shots, and parent questions into a 15-minute appointment, and a discussion about a healthy lifestyle sometimes feels like an afterthought.
+We have to cram in a physical exam, shots and parent questions into a 15-minute appointment, and a discussion about a healthy lifestyle sometimes feels like an afterthought.

 I remember one recent visit with a teenage girl and her mom, tripping over the words I chose.
 "Let's talk about your weight," I said, offering a reassuring smile.

-Note: An earlier version of this story misspelled Matilde Palmer's first name as Mathilde Palmer.